CP1404/Practicals/prac_06/README.md

 > [!NOTE]
 > Please do this (and every problem of significant size) incrementally:

 - Start by just testing one method call,
 - then another,
 - then write the menu and put it all together.
-      (Do not start with the menu.)

 Remember to use the class's functionality.
 Don't rewrite anything you've already got.